cebert/examples-ai-bedrock-agent-national-parks/README.md

 - `/parks` - Get the list of parks
 - `/parks/{parkCode}` - Get specific park details

 Please review the [NPS API Terms of Service](https://www.nps.gov/subjects/developer/terms-of-service.htm).
-To use this project in your AWS account, you must request a free NPS API key.
+You must request a free NPS API key to use this project in your AWS account.

 ## Project Structure